Kamaru Usman: 2022

 Usman met Leon Edwards in a rematch of their 2015 fight, attempting to make his sixth title defense on August 20, 2022 at UFC 278.
 Usman entered the fight with a -425 winning favour while odd-makers saw Leon as a +315 underdog.
 Usman lost the fight and title via knockout late in the fifth round, marking Usman's first loss inside the UFC.

 2023

 A third fight between Usman and Edwards took place on March 18, 2023, at UFC 286 for the UFC Welterweight Championship.
 He lost the bout via majority decision.

 Usman stepped in on 10 days notice, replacing an injured Paulo Costa, to face Khamzat Chimaev in a middleweight bout on October 21, 2023, at UFC 294, which also was Usman's middleweight MMA debut.
 He lost the fight via majority decision.

 2025

 After a two-year layoff, Usman returned and faced Joaquin Buckley on June 14, 2025 in the main event of UFC on ESPN 69.
 He won the fight via unanimous decision.
 This fight earned him another Fight of the Night award.

+2026

+In his return to the middleweight division, Usman faced former UFC Middleweight Champion Dricus du Plessis on July 18, 2026 in the main event at UFC Fight Night 281.
+He lost the fight by unanimous decision.
+This fight earned him a $100,000 Fight of the Night award.